Kenny Shiels resigned to losing Portsmouth target Ronan Curtis

 "We want to work on the principle that when we exit from Europe the player can go which is the logical step.
 But I'm really not in a position to say what his position is."

-Shiels had previously stated the 22 year-old would not be going to Portsmouth and advised him to change his agent, but it appears the player, who is due to fly to the south coast of England this week, has had the final say on the proposed move.
+Shiels had previously stated the St Johnston man would not be going to Portsmouth and advised him to change his agent, but it appears the player, who is due to fly to the south coast of England this week, has had the final say on the proposed move.

 And the Candystripes supremo now insists the club will be supportive of the player who has been at Brandywell for five season as they look to get the best possible valuation.